Notis Botsaris: Life

 Notis Botsaris was born in Souli in 1756.
+He was a member of the Botsaris (Boçari; Botsaraioi, Μποτσαραίοι) clan of the Souliotes.
+His clan emerged as the strongest clan in Souli and the one which Ali Pasha, the ruler of the Pashalik of Yanina where Souli was located, recognized as its lawful representative.
+He was a son of George Botsaris and as such brother of Kitsos Botsaris and uncle of the latter's son, Markos.

 After the death of his brother Kitsos, he took over the leadership of the Botsari clan.
-Since Botsaris was a Suliote leader of the Botsaris farë it is presumed that his mother tongue was a dialect of Albanian.
 During skirmishes with Ottomans in Agrafa he was wounded and captured, but after six months he managed to escape from the fortress of Këlcyrë where he was imprisoned.